platformsh/platformsh-docs/src/dedicated/overview.md

 ### The Development Environment

-The Development Environment is a normal [Platform.sh Professional](https://docs.platform.sh/) account, with all of the capabilities and workflows of Platform.sh Professional.
+The Development Environment is a normal Platform.sh Grid account, with all of the capabilities and workflows of Platform.sh Professional.
 The one difference is that the `master` branch will not be associated with a domain and thus will never be "production".
-The [Platform.sh Professional Documentation](https://docs.platform.sh/) has more information on how to best leverage it.

 ### The Dedicated Cluster